 Visual Evolution: Styling Distinctions of the Sport and Luxe Grades

-The visual differences between the 2026 Infiniti QX60 LUXE and the new SPORT are immediate and intentional.
-The LUXE trim maintains a classic premium look, utilizing silver roof rails and brightwork to highlight the SUV’s elegant lines.
-In contrast, the SPORT trim adopts a more predatory stance.
-It features a unique blacked-out grille, gloss-black 20-inch wheels, and an aggressive lower front fascia.
-This trim also introduces an exclusive exterior color option called Deep Emerald, which pairs exceptionally well with the darkened trim pieces and the illuminated Infiniti logo on the grille.
+In contrast, the SPORT trim adopts a more predatory stance — featuring a unique blacked-out grille, gloss-black 20-inch wheels, and an aggressive lower front fascia.
+This trim also introduces an exclusive exterior color called Deep Emerald, which pairs exceptionally well with the darkened trim pieces and the illuminated Infiniti logo on the grille.

 Engine & Performance